kordis-leitstelle/kordis/tools/db/README.md

 If necessary, you can introduce migration scripts that will directly modify the database.
 We use the Node Package
 [Mongo Migrate](https://www.npmjs.com/package/mongo-migrate-ts).
-You can create new migrations scripts by running
+You can create new migration scripts by running
 `./kordis-db.sh new-migration <optional name of migration>`, keep in mind to only introduce a single migration script per change request into `main`.